 Nosefish Shower

-The web pages which follow provide step-by-step instructions for building a zero-impact camp shower like this one.
 It took me about 4 hours to build it once I had collected the materials.

 After I built it I realized that it will need to be tied down to the playa before it can really be used.
 One rope from each corner going down to a piece of rebar pounded into the playa.
 Cover the rebar with a section of "fun-noodle" (those pool tubes you can buy cheaply at "Toys Aren't Us") and cover the top with a tennis ball.
 You'll might also want to attach some sarongs to the sides for privacy.
 We plan to use hose clamps and binder clips to hold the sarongs.